 To precisely determine the information that goes in these fields, your business has to do market research and measure customer data.

 In order to compete in the crowded digital landscape, the content has to be customized.
 It should speak to customer needs and interests.
 And if it does not, a message is simply unheard or surpassed by potential customers.

-An online service provider can have more than one type of ideal audience.
+An B2B company can have more than one type of ideal audience.
 It could have two, three, or even four main audiences for persona creation.